moralesresearch/Apple-DOS/README.md

 SU1 --> Security Update 1 has been release for all latest and supported releases of ARM DOS!

-SU2 --> Expect to be released around December 1
+SU2 --> Expect to be released around December 10

-SU3 --> Expect to release around December 20th
+SU3 --> Expect to release around December 25th (Christmas)

 ARM DOS Pro v2.5 in alpha development expect to release for around December 24 with SU2 or SU3 patches